 Employee discharge.
 I just finished a one year contract with the NC unemployment office as an administrative law judge – the North Carolina Division of Employment Security.
 I’ll be making a few posts about my experience working as an admin law judge hearing unemployment cases.

-Even though North Carolina is an “at will” employment state (meaning, an employee can be fired from the employment at any time, for any or no reason at all), for unemployment compensation purposes an employer’s unemployment insurance premium can get expensive if it has too many payable claims against it.
+North Carolina is an “at will” employment state, meaning, an employee can be fired from the employment at any time, for any or no reason at all.
+For unemployment compensation purposes an employer’s unemployment insurance premium can get expensive if it has too many payable claims against it.